Bleach: Soul Resurrección

-Bleach: Soul Resurrección (known as Bleach: Soul Ignition in Japan) is an action game based on the manga and anime franchise Bleach for the PlayStation 3.
-It was released on June 23, 2011 in Japan, July 28, 2011 in Asia, and in Korea on the next day.
-The fourth Bleach movie, Bleach: Hell Verse, was released on the Japanese PlayStation Store on December 24, 2010.
-The Japanese visual kei rock band Sid provided the theme song "Ranbu no Melody" (乱舞のメロディ, Ranbu no Merodi), which is also the anime series' 13th Opening Theme, though only for the Japanese version, as the English version is an rearranged instrumental instead, due to licensing issues.
+Bleach: Soul Resurrección (known as Bleach: Soul Ignition in Japan) is a 2011 hack and slash video game developed by Racjin and published by Sony Computer Entertainment for the PlayStation 3.
+It was released internationally by NIS America.
+The fourth Bleach film, Bleach: Hell Verse, was released on the Japanese PlayStation Store on December 24, 2010.
+The Japanese visual kei rock band Sid provided the game's main theme song "Ranbu no Melody" (乱舞のメロディ, Ranbu no Merodi), which is also the anime series' 13th Opening Theme, though only for the Japanese version, as the English and Asian versions uses a rearranged instrumental instead, due to licensing issues.

-The game was released in North America on August 3, 2011 with a European release following on September 16, 2011, and an Australian release following the week after.